Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Abstract

 \section{Abstract}

 Compositional zero-shot learning (CZSL) aims to recognize novel compositions of attributes and objects learned from seen compositions.
-Previous works disentangle attribute and object by extracting shared and exclusive parts between image pairs sharing the same attribute (object), as well as aligning them with pretrained word embeddings to improve unseen attribute-object recognition.
-Despite the significant achievements of existing efforts, they are hampered by three limitations: (1) the efficacy of disentanglement is compromised due to the influence of the background and the intricate entanglement of attribute with object in the same parts.
-(2) existing word embeddings fail to capture complex multimodal semantic information.
-(3) overconfidence exhibited by existing models in seen compositions hinders their generalization to novel compositions.
-Being aware of these, we propose a novel framework named Multimodal Large Language Model (MLLM) embeddings and at\textbf{\underline{TR}}ibute smooth\textbf{\underline{I}}ng gui\textbf{\underline{DE}}d dise\textbf{\underline{NT}}anglement (\textbf{TRIDENT}) for CZSL.
-First, we leverage feature adaptive aggregation modules to mitigate the impact of background, and utilize learnable condition masks to capture multigranularity features for disentanglement.
-Then, the last hidden states of MLLM are employed as word embeddings for their superior representation capabilities.
-Moreover, we propose attribute smoothing with auxiliary attributes generated by Large Language Model (LLM) for seen compositions, addressing the issue of overconfidence by encouraging the model to learn more attributes in one given composition.
-Extensive experiments demonstrate that \textbf{TRIDENT} achieves state-of-the-art performance on three challenging datasets.
+Previous works disentangle attributes and objects by extracting shared and exclusive parts between the image pair sharing the same attribute (object), as well as aligning them with pretrained word embeddings to improve unseen attribute-object recognition.
+Despite the significant achievements of existing efforts, they are hampered by three limitations: (1) The efficacy of disentanglement is compromised due to the influence of the background and the intricate entanglement of attributes with objects in the same parts.
+(2) Existing word embeddings fail to capture complex multimodal semantic information.
+(3) Overconfidence exhibited by existing models in seen compositions hinders their generalization to novel compositions.
+Being aware of these, we propose a novel framework named multimodal large language model (MLLM) embeddings and attribute smoothing guided disentanglement for CZSL.
+First, we leverage feature adaptive aggregation modules to mitigate the impact of background, and utilize learnable condition masks to capture multi-granularity features for disentanglement.
+Moreover, the last hidden states of MLLM are employed as word embeddings for their superior representation capabilities.
+Furthermore, we propose attribute smoothing with auxiliary attributes generated by the large language model (LLM) for seen compositions to address the overconfidence challenge.
+Extensive experiments demonstrate that our method achieves state-of-the-art performance on three challenging datasets.
 The supplementary material and source code will be available at \url{https://github.com/xud-yan/Trident}.